Timon Screech

 Timon Screech (born 28 September 1961 in Birmingham) was professor of the history of art at the School of Oriental and African Studies (SOAS), University of London from 1991 - 2021, when he left the UK in protest over Brexit.
 He is now a professor at the International Research Center for Japanese Studies (Nichibunken) in Kyoto.

 Screech is a specialist in the art and culture of early modern Japan.

 In 1985, Screech received a BA in Oriental Studies (Japanese) at the University of Oxford.
 In 1991, he completed his PhD in art history at Harvard University.
-As well as his permanent posts, he has been visiting professor at the University of Chicago, Heidelberg University, and Tokyo University of Foreign Studies and guest researcher at Gakushuin University and Waseda University in Japan, and at Yale, Berkeley and UCLA in the USA.
-His main current research project is related to the deification of the first Tokugawa shogun, Ieyasu, in 1616-17, and his cult as the Great Avatar.
+As well as his permanent posts, he has been visiting professor at the University of Chicago, Heidelberg University, and Tokyo University of Foreign Studies, as well as guest researcher at Gakushuin University and Waseda University in Japan, and at Yale, Berkeley and UCLA in the USA.

 In July 2018 Screech was elected a Fellow of the British Academy (FBA).

-Screech’s work had been translated into Chinese (Taiwan and PRC), French, German, Japanese, Korean, Polish and Romanian.
+Screech's work had been translated into Chinese (Taiwan and PRC), French, German, Japanese, Korean, Polish and Romanian.

 His leisure interests are ailurophilia, learning Burmese, and cultivating plants in the former Kingdom of the Ryukyus.

 In 2022 he received both the Fukuoka Prize Academic Prize, and the Yamagata Bantō Prize.